Course Catalog 2024-2025

 SOC 327 Seminar: Global Migration in the 21st Century (4 Credits)

 This course provides an in-depth engagement with global migration.
 It covers such areas as theories of migration, the significance of global political economy and state policies across the world in shaping migration patterns and immigrant identities.
 Questions about imperialism, post-colonial conditions, nation-building/national borders, citizenship and the gendered racialization of immigration intersect as critical contexts for our discussions.
 Prerequisite: SOC 101.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Alternate Years